gbmhunter/blog/content/electronics/general/electrical-suppliers/index.md

 ### Hobby King

 [www.hobbyking.com](http://www.hobbyking.com): Hobby site that sells anything to do with RC (radio controlled) toys.
-They sell brushless DC motors (BLDC's), speed controllers, batteries (both Li-Po and NiMH), battery chargers, as well as complete kits.
+They sell brushless DC motors (BLDCs), speed controllers, batteries (both Li-Po and NiMH), battery chargers, as well as complete kits.
 I used this site to buy the motor and associated hardware for the electric skateboard.
 It should be noted however the first ever Turnigy Li-Po battery I brought from there was defective, as well as a connector on a battery charger being connected around the wrong way, and a faulty ESC card programmer!
 I was not that impressed.
 They also take a hard-line on refunds, giving only a 30-day warranty for Li-Po batteries and no refund if they have been tampered with.

 ### Deal Extreme